 1. Rice: Serve bangaladumpa vepudu with steamed rice, along with dal like sambar, tomato pappu, or rasam, and a side of pickle or yogurt to create a wholesome South Indian thali (platter).

 2. Roti: Enjoy this potato stir-fry with freshly made rotis (Indian bread) or parathas for a satisfying meal.

 3. Breakfast: Use leftover bangaladumpa vepudu as a filling for dosas (rice and lentils pancakes) or stuff it into parathas for a delicious and hearty breakfast.

 This crunchy potato fry tastes the best when served hot, right out of the pan.
 As they cool, they lose their crispiness.

 However, if you have leftovers, you can refrigerate the leftovers in a clean and dry air-tight container for 2-3 days.
 Reheat in a pan on medium flame or microwave for 30-60 seconds or till hot.

 If you like garlic flavor, the spicy garlic potato fry is for you.
 There are only 5 ingredients that make the dish unbelievably delectable.
 In a stone pestle, add red chili powder and garlic cloves.
 Crush well and keep aside.

-Saute the potatoes in oil till done, add the freshly crushed chili garlic paste, salt to taste, and fry for 1-2 minutes.
+Saute the potatoes in oil till done, add the freshly crushed chili garlic paste, and salt to taste.
+Fry for 1-2 minutes.

 With so many readymade spice powders like chicken masala, sambar powder, meat masala, chole masala, pav bhaji masala, tandoori masala available in the market, you can play with the masala combinations to make the dish more interesting.
 In this recipe, add 1/2 of anyone spice powder and skip garam masala.